gnormal/postgres-go/example/README.md

-The code in this directory was generated with the solution in this repo, against a db defined with the following sql:
+The code in this directory was generated with the solution in this repo, against a db defined like so:

 ```
                 List of relations